rafis/AdaGramWP/README.md

 ## Input format

-Training text should have a specific format that has one pair of linked words per line.
-Each line has to start with a sentence number (to identify the end of a sentence), followed by the first linked word position, the first word, the second word position and the second word.
+AdaGramWP requires training text to have a specific format that has one pair of linked words per line.
+Each line has to start with a sentence number (to allow identification of the end of a sentence), followed by: the first linked word position in the sentence, the first word, the second word position and the second word.
 Example, for the text: The old dog is God.
-The cat is not.
+The cat is not..

 ```
 1 4 is 5 god